-Europe hits Apple with $14.6 billion tax bill
+EU hits Apple with $14.6 billion tax bill

 Related: U.S. warns EU: Don't hit Apple with a massive tax bill

-Apple (AAPL, Tech30) is not the only American company that has recently found itself under scrutiny over its European tax affairs.
+Apple is not the only American company that has recently found itself under scrutiny over its European tax affairs.

 The European Commission ordered Starbucks and Fiat Chrysler to repay millions in taxes last October.